skx/purple/README.md

    * If an alert is in the `cleared` state it is removed from the database.
    * If an alert is in the `pending` state and the notification time has passed it is moved into the `raised` state, and a notification is generated.
    * If an alert is in the `raised` state, and a notification was made more than a minute ago another notification is generated.
+   * Finally if an alert has a `raise` time in the future then it is reset to be `pending`, allowing heartbeat-style alerts to auto-clear.

 ## Alert Submissions